 I had a 4,000 kyats worth of lunch.
 My food, which was fried chicken topped fried rice, was sided with chopped/ground chilli pepper and garlic in fish sauce.
 It sounds an odd offer for an expensive restaurant.
 What I actually had was the cheapest on their menu.

 I also found out that the restaurant serves meal to horsecart guides.
 Maybe as compensation for bringing guests to their dining tables.

 We proceeded with our tour after lunch.

 Dhammayangyi, Bagan’s largest temple (the “tallest” title is given to Thatbyinnyu), holds one of the dark sides of the royalties.
 The King who ordered to build the temple massacred every worker, engineer, and designer after the temple was completed.
 That was for the sole purpose of not replicating the structure anywhere else in the world.
-Not only that, when that King was still a prince, he massacred his father who was then a king, because he couldn’t wait any longer to seat on the throne.
+Not only that, when that King was still a prince, he murdered his father who was then a king, because he couldn’t wait any longer to seat on the throne.

 According to Tuton, Sulamani Pagoda is the most beautiful Pagoda in Bagan.
 I couldn’t agree more.
 The exterior adornments observe great symmetry and fine details.
 The interiors feature interesting frescoes which are still evident until the present times.

 Giant Buddhas seat on the four directions which hand gestures differ from each other.

 Sulamani Pagoda is a multi-tier pagoda but only the lowest tier is accessible to guests due to safety issues.

 Shinbyushin is the sole monastery we visited.
 It has temple with adjacent monastery and surrounded with small stupas.
 The top tier of the temple offers a remarkable view of Bagan plain.